Governor Mead, Founding member

 John D. TEMTE, founding Member

 In 2014 John accepted Governor Mead’s call to action to both Chair the Jackson Hole Technology Partnership and the Annual Wyoming Global Technology Summit.
 John hails from entrepreneurship, venture capital and private equity.
-John along with Wyoming Governor Matt Mead founded the Wyoming Global Technology Summit and the Jackson Hole Global Technology Partnership.
-John was instrumental in the tremendous success of the inaugural 2014 Summit and the continued successes of the 2015 and 2016 Summits.
+John along with Wyoming Governor Matt Mead founded the Wyoming Global Technology Summit and the Jackson Hole Global Technology Partnership to serve as assets to help diversify Wyoming's economy.
+John was instrumental in the tremendous success of the inaugural 2014 Summit and the continued successes of the 2015-17 summits.

 JACK SELBY, Founding Member

-In 2014 Jack also accepted Gov. Mead’s call to action to help guide the Jackson Hole Technology Partnership and co-chair the Wyoming Global Technology Summits.
+In 2014 Jack accepted Gov. Mead’s call to action to help guide the Jackson Hole Technology Partnership and co-chair the Wyoming Global Technology Summits.
 Jack, part of the founding PayPal team, hails from entrepreneurship, venture capital and motion pictures.
-Jack is one of the co- founders of the Jackson Hole Global Technology Summit and was instrumental in the tremendous success of the inaugural 2014 Summit and the success of the 2015 and 2016 Summits.
+Jack is one of the co- founders of the Jackson Hole Global Technology Summit and was instrumental in the tremendous success of the inaugural 2014 Summit and the successes of the 2015-17 summits.

 Seth served as Chair of the Wyoming Global Technology Summit’s first follow-up Del Mar Workshop early in 2015, in which he introduced the Summit’s organizers to key leaders in the biotech community in Del Mar, California.
 Seth, a tax attorney and author, is a development fundraising specialist.
 Before accepting a Board position, Seth served as V.P. for the J. Craig Ventur Institute and as Executive Director, Foundation Relations, for the Salk Institute for Biological Studies.
 Seth was instrumental in the tremendous success of the 2015 Summit.

-Bill also accepted Gov. Mead’s call to action to help guide the Jackson Hole Technology Partnership and serve as President.
-Bill hails from the Wyoming Business Alliance, where he also served as President, and was instrumental in creating the Wyoming Business Council and Hathaway Plan.
+Bill accepted Gov. Mead’s call to action to help guide the Jackson Hole Technology Partnership.
+Bill hails from the Wyoming Business Alliance, where he served as President, and was instrumental in creating the Wyoming Business Council and Hathaway Plan.

-Rebecca serves as the Digital Media Advisor for the Jackson Hole Technology Partnership and the Wyoming Global Technology Summit.
+Rebecca serves as Operations Advisor for the Jackson Hole Technology Partnership and the Wyoming Global Technology Summit.
 Rebecca is a Project Manager for a national healthcare company and an active Rotarian in Cody, Wyoming.

 She comes to the JHTP and WGTS with a powerful determination to help us identify and accelerate solutions to the problems we tackle for rural people while helping to build a thriving technology economy and careers in Wyoming.

-The Board was thrilled when she agreed to serve as Digital Media Advisor.
+The Board was thrilled when she agreed to serve as Operations Advisor.

 Cindy serves as CPA for the Jackson Hole Technology Partnership, having founded Delaney CPA in 2010 after hailing from 18 years of notable success in specialized tax consulting and compliance for non-profit organizations, businesses, individuals and trusts.
 Cindy began with Deloitte & Touche as a senior tax manager and advised start-up technology clients, as well as large public companies, for over a decade.
 Delaney CPA now serves substantial clients throughout the United States, in both rural communities and metropolitan cores.